romana/romana.github.io/deploy/multi-networks.md

 ### Multi-VLAN Deployment

-When a cluster is shared by applications that requires VLAN isolation, pods need IP addresses on the proper network and network policy needs to enforce isolation among pods.
-Traffic between pods, even when both are on a shared host, needs to be forwarded to a gateway device where additional securities can be applied.
+When a cluster is shared by applications that requires VLAN isolation, pods and services need IP addresses on the proper network and network policy needs to enforce isolation among pods.
+Traffic between different VLANs, even when both pods are on a single shared host, must be forwarded to a gateway device where additional cross-VLAN securities can be applied.

 The diagram below shows a cluster where pods are launched on two separate VLANs by assigning pods addresses with the VLAN CIDR.
 Routes are installed for traffic within a VLAN to reach the proper destination host.
 For traffic across VLANs, Romana network policy is applied so that traffic is forwarded instead to the gateway device.